linkedin/iris/docs/source/quickstart.rst

 When this application creates an Iris incident, it provides a context JSON object that defines these variables.
 As we saw earlier, this incident context is rendered via the escalation plan’s template to create the message content.
-When we trigger an incident with the “Test Plan” button, we use the sample context defined on this page as the incident’s context.
-For example, in the previous section, we sent a phone call using the ``{{notes}}`` variable, which is defined as “This is a note” in the Autoalerts sample context.
+When we trigger an incident with the "Test Plan" button, we use the sample context defined on this page as the incident’s context.
+For example, in the previous section, we sent a phone call using the ``{{notes}}`` variable, which is defined as "This is a note" in the Autoalerts sample context.

 Applications also define a context template, which defines the content of the Incident details page in the Iris UI.
 We can edit this template